SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds

 \subsection{Zero-day vulnerabilities}

-In this section, we present the unique vulnerabilities found by \toolname, and not detected by any other tool.
+In this section, we present the unique vulnerabilities found by \toolname---not detected by any other tool.
 We have redacted the code, and masked the program elements for the sake of anonymity and simplicity.
-The fact that the origin of the \smart s can't be traced back in most of the cases makes it hard to report these bugs to the concerned developers.
-Also, once a contract get deployed, it is difficult to fix any bug due to the immutable nature of the blockchain.
-Therefore, we do not reveal the contract addresses to prevent potential abuse.
+The fact that the origin of the \smart s can not be traced back in most of the cases makes it hard to report these bugs to the concerned developers.
+Also, once a contract gets deployed, it is difficult to fix any bug due to the immutable nature of the blockchain.

 \textbf{Cross-function \reentrancy:} \Fig{fig:case_study_dw_1} presents a simplified real-world contract---vulnerable to \textit{cross-function} \reentrancy attack due to Destructive Write (DW).
 An attacker can set both \texttt{item\_1.creator} (\Line{11}), and \texttt{item\_1.game} (\Line{12}) to an arbitrary value by invoking \texttt{funcB()}.
 In \texttt{funcA()}, an amount \texttt{amt} is transferred to \texttt{item\_1.creator} through \texttt{transferFrom}---an untrusted external contract call.
 Therefore, when the external call is underway, the attacker can call \texttt{funcB()} to reset both \texttt{item\_1.creator}, and \texttt{item\_1.game}.
 Hence, \texttt{item\_1.fee} gets transferred to a different address when \Line{6} gets executed.